jeremysprofile/jeremysprofile.github.io/README.md

 #### Publish your content to your site
 ##### Create as the only content on your static site
-1. Fork this repo to `<USERNAME>.github.io`.
+1. Fork this repo, then go to Settings and rename it to `<USERNAME>.github.io`.
-2. Turn on GitHub Pages by going to Settings and then Pages.
+2. Turn on GitHub Pages by going to Settings and then Pages and setting the source to be the `gh-pages` branch.
 3. If you have a custom domain, set up a CNAME record in your domain's DNS records to point to `<USERNAME>.github.io` and create `./docs/CNAME` with your custom domain as the only content.
+4. Make all your other desired changes to the `resume` branch, commit them, and then build your site with `mkdocs gh-deploy`, which should automatically upload your generated site to `gh-pages`.
 4. Test!
 Access your site via `<USERNAME>.github.io`, via your custom domain (e.g., `jeremy.richards.dev`) and via your domain with the `cv/` suffix (e.g., `jeremy.richards.dev/cv/`).
 Note that your DNS records may take up to 48 hours to be available.

 This will set up your custom domain to redirect `/` to `/cv/`.
 If you do not want this behavior, you'll have to edit `./layout/main.html`.